Recursive Modified Pattern Search on High-dimensional Simplex : A Blackbox Optimization Technique: Application to non-convex global optimization on Simplex

 Consider the problem

 where $n$ is any positive integer.
-This function has local maximas at the boundary points of the simplex.
-But the global maxima occurs at $\hat{\mathbf{p}}=(p_1,\cdots,p_n)$ for $p_1=\ldots=p_{n-1}=0$ and $p_n=1$.
-The objective function value at this point is equal to $n$.
-With increasing value of $n$, it gets harder to estimate the global maxima.
+Note that each boundary point of the simplex constrained space is a local maximum for this function.
+But the global maximum occurs at $\hat{\mathbf{p}}=(p_1,\cdots,p_n)$ where $p_1=\ldots=p_{n-1}=0$ and $p_n=1$ attaining global maximum 1.
+With increasing value of $n$, it gets harder to estimate the global maximum.
 In Figure \ref{fig:example_power_4}, we plot the heat map of $f(\mathbf{p})$ for $n=3$.
-It can be seen that this function has three local maxima at $P_1=(1,0,0), P_2=(0,1,0)$ and $P_3=(0,0,1)$ where $P_3 = (0,0,1)$ is the global maxima.
-For each $n=5,10,25,50,100$, we perform a comparative study of performances of all the above-mentioned algorithms starting from randomly generated 100 points within corresponding domain.
-In Table (\ref{table:example_power_4}), we note that unlike GA, GCDVSS works well for high-dimensional cases also.
-In higher dimensions, GCDVSS outperforms GA significantly.
-It is also noted that the required time of computation for GCDVSS algorithm increases almost linearly with dimension of the problem.
+It can be seen that this function has three local maxima at $P_1=(1,0,0), P_2=(0,1,0)$ and $P_3=(0,0,1)$ out of which $P_3 = (0,0,1)$ is the global maxima.
+Starting from 100 randomly generated points within simplex constrained space, we perform a comparative study of performances of all the above-mentioned algorithms for different possible values of $n=5,10,25,50,100$.
+In Table (\ref{table:example_power_4}), it is noted that unlike GA, RMPSS works well for high-dimensional cases as well.
+It is also noted that the required computation time for RMPSS algorithm increases approximately at a linear rate with dimension of the problem.